-I have just returned from a trip Antigua, where I have spent an incredible week, and I can promise that there’s much more to this tiny island than meets the eye.
+If you go on a trip Antigua, you will realize that there’s much more to this tiny island than meets the eye.
 It surely caught me by surprise, and in a wholly positive way.
 My Antigua holidays were nothing short of perfect.

-As soon as I arrived in this tiny Caribbean gem, I met its sunny, friendly and incredibly welcoming people.
-Billboards around the island greet visitors with a massive “Welcome to Paradise” – rightly so, because anybody who spends a few days is ab solutely charmed by Antigua beaches, and finds an incredible variety of things to do in Antigua, making it a perfect holiday destination.
+As soon as you will arrive in this tiny Caribbean gem, you will be met by its sunny, friendly and incredibly welcoming people.
+Billboards around the island greet visitors with a massive “Welcome to Paradise” – rightly so, because anybody who spends a few days is absolutely charmed by Antigua beaches, and finds an incredible variety of things to do on the island, making it a perfect holiday destination.

-Sure enough I made the most of my Antigua holidays.
-This post aims at providing a few tips on things to do to make the most of your Antigua holidays.
+Sure enough I made the most of my trip.
+This post aims at providing a few tips on things to do to in Antigua to make the most of your holidays.
 But before doing that, I shall share a few facts about this beautiful country.

 Antigua beaches are incredible – it’s easy to see why it is considered a paradise

 A bit of history (and culture)